2018 NBA Mock Draft: Mohamed Bamba to Bulls; Warriors scoop up Duke sharpshooter Grayson Allen

 Wendell Carter Jr. | Duke | Fr | C

-It's not exactly breaking news to think that Dwight Howard probably isn't a long-term option at center for Charlotte.
+With Dwight Howard out the door and Timofey Mozgov in, it seems an upgrade at the center position is in order.
 So grabbing Wendell Carter, the lesser-known Duke big man in this draft, is a smart choice for the franchise.
 Carter is a wizard in the paint who has above average vision and play-making skills as a big man, and possesses an efficient 3-point shot that showed promise in college.
 He's talented enough to earn significant playing time immediately.

 In-depth: Carter was born into basketball, and his background has strengthened him